altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/reset_manager/reset_manager.md

 The reset manager generates module reset signals based on reset requests from various sources in the HPS, and performs software writing to the module-reset control registers.

 The HPS contains multiple reset domains.
 Each reset domain can be reset independently.
 A reset can be initiated externally, internally, or through software.
-For more information about the reset manager, please refer to the [Intel Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).
+For more information about the reset manager, please refer to the [Altera® Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).

 ![reset_manager_diagram](images/A5_RSTMGR_block_diagram.png){: style="height:450px;width:450px"}